AJAX & Snippets

 AJAX Request

-An AJAX request does not differ from a classic request – the presenter is called with a specific view and parameters.
-It is also up to the presenter how to respond to it: it can use its own routine, which returns an HTML code fragment (HTML snippet), an XML document, a JSON object, or JavaScript code.
+An AJAX request does not fundamentally differ from a classic HTTP request.
+A presenter is called with specific parameters.
+It is up to the presenter to decide how to respond to the request – it can return data in JSON format, send a part of HTML code, an XML document, etc.

 {